Courses of Study 2020-2021

 The Courses of Study catalogs Cornell University’s diverse academic programs and resources.
 Explore the side navigation links for information about colleges, departments, course offerings, and requirements for majors and minors.
 Course offerings are updated throughout the year and are subject to change.
 Policies and requirements are updated annually.
 The Courses of Study in effect during the academic year in which a student matriculates defines the criteria for completion of the student’s degree.

-An important COVID-19 statement regarding Fall 2020 enrollment is below.
+An important COVID-19 statement regarding the 2020-2021 Academic Year is below.
 General information pertaining to the university is available through the links that follow, including the current roster of scheduled classes, university-wide requirements, select university policies, initiatives and interdisciplinary centers.
 Use the My Favorites tool to save selected courses and information to a personal account.

 The Courses of Study is published annually in the early summer by the Office of the University Registrar, and is only available online.
 Use the Help button to find codes and definitions, and answers to frequently asked questions.